-LinkedIn is the #1 most critical site for leaders to express a personal brand message to employers.
+LinkedIn is the TOP site for conveying a strong personal brand to employers.

 If your LinkedIn activity has been relegated to updating a few words and reading status updates, you could be missing out on significant opportunities.

 Employers and executive recruiters WILL search for you online!
 By crafting a strategy for how to present yourself and build a leadership presence, you’ll be better positioned for job search results.

 Here’s what you need to know to maximize LinkedIn best practices for executives: